dps923/winter2020/notes/week02.md

 ## DPS923 MAP523 Week 2 Notes

 The theme for this week is to learn and experience a number of user interaction capabilities and techniques.
+Along the way, you will work with more/new UI objects, and the lifecycle of an iOS app.

 <br>

 ### Wednesday plan

-Demonstrations.
+Discussions, and demonstrations.
-Three segments.
+Three segments:
+5:10pm - topics
+5:40pm - 5-minute break
+5:45pm - topics
+6:15pm - 5-minute break
+6:20pm - topics
+6:50pm - done

+During the breaks, please get up and move around.
+It's important for your health, and for mental performance.

+Here's a link to the [interaction essentials notes](interaction-essentials).

 <br>